elixir-nx/bumblebee/examples/phoenix/README.md

   )
 ```

-Also see the [Llama example](../../notebooks/llama.livemd) for more option combinations.

 ### User images

 When working with user-given images, the most trivial approach would be to just upload an image as is, in a format like PNG or JPEG.
 However, this approach has two downsides: